St Martin, Jersey

 St Martin (Jèrriais: Saint Martîn) is one of the twelve parishes of Jersey in the Channel Islands.
-It is 5.5 km north-east of St Helier.
-It has a population of 3,948.
-The parish covers 10.3 km2.
+It lies 5.5 km north-east of St Helier and has a population of 3,948.
+The parish covers an area 10.3 km2.

 The parish is a mixed rural-urban community and forms the north-east corner of the Jersey rectangle.
 It has the easternmost point of the Bailiwick.
-Most of the population is concentrated in the villages of the parish and along La Grande Route de Faldouet and the coast towards St Catherine's.
+Most of the population is concentrated in the villages of the parish, and along La Grande Route de Faldouet and the coast towards St Catherine's.

 The village of Gorey is partly located in the parish, with the remainder of the village in Grouville.
-In Gorey, the parish hosts one of the three principal English military fortifications located in Jersey: Mont Orgeuil (Gorey) Castle.
+In Gorey, the parish hosts one of the three principal English military fortifications located in Jersey, Mont Orgeuil (Gorey) Castle.
 The village of Maufant is also partly located in St Martin, along the boundary with St Saviour.